pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/DOA (US).md

 Check the tracking with the corresponding carrier and verify if the item is returned.

 #### Replacement

+Aftership will follow up on the tracking number and create a new order for the replacement.

-If the case requires a replacement, it can be requested as soon as the package is on the road.
+~~If the case requires a replacement, it can be requested as soon as the package is on the road.

-Request a replacement by submitting a ticket on JIRA ([[Replacement (JIRA)]]).
+~~Request a replacement by submitting a ticket on JIRA ([[Replacement (JIRA)]]).~~

-Logistics team should send out the replacement within roughly 2 days.
-The shipping information will be available in SKULabs.
+~~Logistics team should send out the replacement within roughly 2 days.
+The shipping information will be available in SKULabs.~~~~

-Forward the tracking information to the customer when available.
-Case can be closed.
+Inform the customer that they will receive a new tracking number for the replacement.
 (END)

 #### Refund